soyoooooon/Lee_S_MyFavoriteThings/README.md

 * Node.JS (NPM package)
 * PHP myAdmin
+* mysql
-* HTML5 & SASS
+* HTML & SASS
 * Javascript

 ### Personal
   * Tried to understand first before I actually write any code, it took a time to get it. it supposed to be responsive, but It's not a responsive application by my wrong decision.
 But I figured out the error just nick of time.